Let me show you how to build the perfect English study plan.

 Every time you pass a flashcard on the wall, say the word or phrase out loud.

-Over time, the vocabulary will stick in your memory.
+Over time, the vocabulary will stick to your memory.

 Arrange Weekly Tests